pwsoft/fpga_examples/README.md

 =============

 Example code in vhdl to help starting new projects using FPGA devices.
+Most of the examples are designed to run on the "Turbo Chameleon 64" cartridge either V1 or V2 hardware (often project files are available for both).
+That said, many of the entities are hardware agnostic and can be used as building blocks for designs on other platforms as well.

 What is here
 ============

 Quartus II projects files for the Turbo Chameleon 64 hardware V1.
 These are located in the quartus/chameleon folder.
-* chameleon_example_io.
-An example demonstrating how to access I/O ports on the Chameleon hardware.
+* chameleon_example_io, An example demonstrating how to access I/O ports on the Chameleon hardware.
+* chameleon_gigatron, Project files for the emulator of the Gigatron TTL computer.
-* chameleon_life.
-Conways game of life implementation for Chameleon.
+* chameleon_life, Conways game of life implementation for Chameleon.
 It requires a PS/2 mouse.
-* chameleon_v5_hwtest.
-Chameleon hardware selftest for hardware production and diagnostics.
+* chameleon_v5_hwtest, Chameleon hardware selftest for V1 hardware for production QA and fault diagnostics during repairs.

 Quartus II projects files for the Turbo Chameleon 64 hardware V2.
 These are located in the quartus/chameleon2 folder.
+* chameleon2_fpgachess, Project files for FPGA-Chess
+* chameleon2_gigatron, Project files for the emulator of the Gigatron TTL computer.
-* chameleon2_hwtest.
-Chameleon hardware selftest for hardware production and diagnostics.
+* chameleon2_hwtest, Chameleon hardware selftest for V2 hardware for production QA and fault diagnostics during repairs.
-* chameleon2_life.
-Conways game of life implementation for Chameleon.
+* chameleon2_life, Conways game of life implementation for Chameleon.
 It requires a PS/2 mouse.

 Various vhdl files to be reused in other designs.
 * rtl/audio.
 Support files for processing audio.